-5 Extending the Linear Model
+8 Extending the Linear Model

 With just linear and generalized linear models, we have a very solid foundation for modeling, and we’ve seen how there is a notable amount we can do with a conceptually simple approach.
 We’ve also seen how we can extend the linear model to handle different types of target distributions to help us understand and make some inferences about the relationships between our features and target.

-5.1 Key Ideas
+8.1 Key Ideas

-• Linear models can be used to model nonlinear feature-target relationships
+• Linear models can be used to model nonlinear feature-target relationships!

-5.1.1 Why this matters
+8.1.1 Why this matters

-5.2 Interactions
+8.2 Interactions

 Things can be quite complex in a typical model with multiple features, but just adding features may not be enough to capture the complexity of the relationships between features and target.
 Sometimes, we need to consider how features interact with each other to better understand how they correlate with the target.
 A common way to add complexity in linear models is through interactions.
 This is where we allow the effect of a feature to vary depending on the values of another feature, or even itself!

-As a conceptual example, we might expect a movie’s rating is different for movies from different genres (much higher for kids movies, maybe lower for horror movies), or that genre and season work together in some way to affect rating (e.g. action movies get higher ratings in summer), or having kids in the home number might also interact with genre ratings.
-We might also consider that the length of a movie might plateau or even have a negative effect on rating after a certain point, i.e., it would have a curvilinear effect.
-All of these are types of interactions we can explore.
-Interactions allow us to incorporate nonlinear relationships into the model, and so greatly extend the linear model’s capabilities - we basically get to use a linear model in a nonlinear way!
+As a conceptual example, we can think about a movie’s rating is different for movies from different genres.
+For example, maybe by default ratings are higher for kids movies, and lower for horror movies.
+But, genre and season might work together in some way to affect rating, e.g., action movies get higher ratings in summer.
+Or maybe having kids in the home might also interact with genre ratings by naturally resulting in higher ratings for kids movies.
+As a different example, we might also consider that the length of a movie might positively relate to rating, but plateau or even have a negative effect on rating after a certain point.
+In other words, it would have a curvilinear effect where really long movies aren’t as highly rated as those of shorter length.

-df_reviews = read_csv("data/movie_reviews.csv")
+df_reviews = read_csv('https://tinyurl.com/moviereviewsdata')

-model_base = lm(rating ~ children_in_home + genre, data = df_reviews)
+model_baseline = lm(rating ~ children_in_home + genre, data = df_reviews)

 model_interaction = lm(rating ~ children_in_home * genre, data = df_reviews)

-# summary(model_interaction)
+summary(model_interaction)

 import pandas as pd